kujeger/flatpak-gog/README.md

 * It might make sense to create a sort of GOG runtime instead of using the current Base-image approach.
 * Support more GOG games.
 Most of this work is likely to be:
   * Additional libraries to install, possibly conflicting with other games.
+* 32/64bit needs to be handled somehow.
+It is possible this might need to be a manual list the build scripts consult.